 - Advanced SCO resource management.

-The course includes platform lecture, seminars, and practical exercises with typical scenarios for SCO personnel.
-Instruction is provided by ISCS faculty members and guest lecturers which include senior DoD officials as well as representatives of other USG agencies, civilian universities, and private organizations.
+The course includes platform lecture, seminars, and practical exercises.
+Instruction is provided by ISCS faculty members and guest lecturers who may include senior DoD officials as well as representatives of other USG agencies, civilian universities, and private organizations.

 CYBER AWARENESS TRAINING VERIFICATION REQUIREMENTS